Mobiilishakki/Mobiilishakki/Documentation/Team_practices.md

 Master should always be production-ready.
 Merges are done using pull request, and other team member(s) need to check and accept the merge.

+### Informing other members:
+Team members should inform other members if they can't attend to agreed appointments or if they will be late from the meetings.

 ### Definition of Done:
  * Fulfils the requirement of the user story